Ajit00-code/Ajit00-code/README.md

 - 👋 Hi, I’m Ajit Bombe
 - 👀 I’m interested in Software developement.
 - 🌱 I’m currently pursuing MCA last year.
-- 💞️ I’m looking to collaborate with the oraganization where I can explore my skills and grow my carrier.
+- 💞️ I’m looking to collaborate with the oraganization where I can explore my skills and grow my career.
 - 📫 You can reach me at ajitbombe11@gmail.com

 <!---